-- (2) After the first time that a notice of incomplete application is sent to the applicant identifying items that are missing and needed for review, each time a subsequent notice is sent to the applicant identifying one or more of those items as still missing, a \$75 incomplete plan review fee must be submitted with the additional materials that are subsequently provided to the department.
-Plan review will not begin until the fee is received. - (3) remains as proposed but is renumbered (2).
+(2) After the first time that a notice of incomplete application is sent to the applicant identifying items that are missing and needed for review, each time a subsequent notice is sent to the applicant identifying one or more of those items as still missing, a \$75 incomplete plan review fee must be submitted with the additional materials that are subsequently provided to the department.
+Plan review will not begin until the fee is received.